 With Reduction curve enabled, the Smoothing slider controls the amount of interpolation between the reduction curve points, allowing for sharper or more gradual slopes between edit curve points.
 This makes it possible to customize the amount of noise reduction being applied across different frequency regions.
 Higher edit point values result in less noise reduction in the associated frequency region, while lower values result in more noise reduction in the associated frequency region.

 There is a number of additional advanced settings, some of which are altered when the quality slider is changed.
 I recommend reading through the instruction manual to get an understanding of what the different settings do and then experiment and listen to different results.
-If necessary, more manual carving out of noise and setting the noise profile can be achieved by using the RX7 spectral selection tools in the application.
-This can not be done in the plug-in.
+If necessary, more manual carving out of noise and setting the noise profile can be achieved by using the RX 7 spectral selection tools in the RX 7 application (this can not be done in the plug-in interface).

-I hope that this post provides an overview of what can be accomplished with de-noising and what this plug-in is capable of.
-It is a very sophisticated and useful tool if you are working with field recordings where unwanted noise is often hard to avoid.
-It comes with quite a hefty price tag, but I would recommend giving it a try.
+I hope this post provides an overview of what can be accomplished with de-noising in general and what this plug-in in particular is capable of.
+It is a very useful tool if you are working with field recordings where unwanted noise is often present.
+It comes with quite a intimidating price tag, but I would recommend demo:ing it.